MicrosoftDocs/dynamics365smb-docs/business-central/shopify/getting-started.md

 2. Choose the **New** action.
 3. Fill in the **Code** field.
 4. Fill in **Shopify URL** field with URL to online shop you want to connect to.
+5. Activate **Enabled** toggle, review and accept terms and conditions.
-5. Choose the **Request Access** action.
+6. Choose the **Request Access** action.5.
+Choose the **Request Access** action.
-6. If prompted login into your Shopify account, review privacy and permissions details and choose **Install App** button.
+7. If prompted login into your Shopify account, review privacy and permissions details and choose **Install App** button.

-Repeat steps 2-6 for all online shops you want to connect.
+Repeat steps 2-7 for all online shops you want to connect.

 ### Next steps
 Now your online shop is connected to [!INCLUDE[prod_short](../includes/prod_short.md)].
 In next steps you will define how and what to synchronize.